 Has the summer heat got you daydreaming of spending all day in a pool?
 You can go to a beach resort and do exactly that but it would most likely cost a lot of money.
 And a frequent trip would not be practical if you are working like the rest of us.

-Well, we found a great solution – why not build your own inexpensive pool!
-Now if backyard space and maintenance is a concern, this here’s a very simple DIY above ground plunge pool that you can enjoy for years!
+Well, we found a great solution – why not build your own inexpensive pool?
+Now if backyard space and maintenance are a concern, here’s a very simple DIY above-ground plunge pool that you can enjoy for years!

 This DIY pool is simply made of a bulk container and some pallets.
 You can find secondhand parts to keep the total cost at around $100.
 But if you need or want to purchase new materials, this DIY project would cost around $500 which is a very low amount considering this plunge pool will last a long time!